ffmmjj/spark-test-assertions/README.md

 # spark-test-assertions
 A single assertion to compare DataFrames.

+## Basic usage
+`import com.github.ffmmjj.spark.assertions.DataFrameAssertions._`

+and then, in your test,

+`actualDataframe shouldHaveSameContentsAs expectedDataframe`

 ## Examples
 ```scala
 it should "raise an exception detailing the missing fields if the expected dataframe has columns that don't exist in the actual dataframe" in {